 Under G.I.
 Bill programs, qualifying veterans or family members may be eligible for reimbursement of course fees while enrolled in online learning or other select courses offered through UW Professional & Continuing Education.
 Some of our certificate programs have also been approved for Veterans Administration benefits.
 To apply for benefits, or to learn more, contact the UW Veterans Education Benefits Office.

 AmeriCorps Education Award

 If you’ve successfully completed AmeriCorps service, you may qualify for the Segal AmeriCorps Education Award to cover education expenses for eligible programs — including our certificates.
 You can use your award money for up to seven years after you finish your service.

 TAX CREDITS AND DEDUCTIONS

-As a taxpayer, you may be eligible to claim up to $2,000 of qualified tuition and related expenses as a tax credit under the Lifetime Learning Credit.
-This credit covers qualified education expenses you pay during the tax year.
+As a U.S. taxpayer, you may be eligible to claim up to $2,000 of yearly qualified tuition and related expenses as a tax credit under the Lifetime Learning Credit.
 While it excludes expenses covered by scholarships, tax-free grants or employer education assistance, this credit does include qualified out-of-pocket expenses and those you’ve paid with loans.

-For more information, visit the Registration & Costs section in our Help Center.
-If you’re deemed eligible for education benefits through Worksource, AmeriCorps or other organizations, you’ll receive paperwork from the organization that needs to be completed and signed by the training provider — that’s us.
+Our Help Center has even more information about Registration & Costs.
+If you’re eligible for education benefits through WorkSource, AmeriCorps or other organizations, you’ll receive paperwork that needs to be completed and signed by the training provider — that’s us.
 Contact us for help.